 - A. Prior to starting class, a student may cancel his/her enrollment at any time before the commencement of classes: - 1.
 All monies paid the student will be refunded if cancelled within six (6) business days after signing the enrollment contract and making initial payment, and before starting school. - 2.
-A student requesting cancellation after six (6) business days, but before starting classes, shall be entitled to a refund of all monies paid to the school, minus the \$125.00 registration fee. - B. Students who have not visited the school facility prior to enrollment will have the opportunity to withdraw without penalty within three (3) days following either attendance at a regularly scheduled orientation or following a tour of the school facilities and inspection of equipment. - C. Tuition and fees are charged by the term.
-A student is not responsible for tuition beyond the term he/she is currently attending.
-The school will calculate any refund of unearned tuition and fees that have not been received according to the following: - 1.
-The following State of Ohio refund will apply for a student who withdraws, with the exception of receiving Federal Title IV funds (see #2 below): - a.
-A student who starts class and withdraws during the first full calendar week of the academic term shall be obligated for twenty-five percent of the tuition and refundable fees for that academic term plus the registration fee. - b.
-A student who withdraws during the second full calendar week of the academic term shall be obligated for fifty percent of the tuition and refundable fees for that period plus the registration fee.

-- c.
-A student who withdraws during the third full calendar week of the academic term shall be obligated for seventy-five percent of the tuition and refundable fees for that period plus the registration fee. - d.
-A student who withdraws beginning with the fourth full calendar week of the academic term will not be entitled to a refund of any portion of the tuition and fees. - 2.
-Students receiving financial assistance under the Federal Title IV programs (PELL, Direct Student Loans) are subject to federal regulations that determine the amount of Title IV funds they are eligible to retain subsequent to withdrawal.
+A student requesting cancellation after six (6) business days, but before starting classes, shall be entitled to a refund of all monies paid to the school, minus the \$125.00 registration fee. - B. Students who have not visited the school facility prior to enrollment will have the opportunity to withdraw without penalty within three (3) days following either attendance at a regularly scheduled orientation or following a tour of the school facilities and inspection of equipment. - C. The following Illinois Media School's refund will apply for a Student who withdraws, with the exception of receiving Federal Title IV funds (see D below): - 1.
+After 5% of the course of instruction, but within the four (4) weeks of classes, the School shall retain 20% of the tuition. - 2.
+After four (4) weeks of the course of instruction, but within five (5) weeks of classes, the school shall retain 45% of the tuition. - 3.
+After five (5) weeks of the course of instruction, but within six (6) weeks of classes, the School shall retain 70% of the tuition. - 4.
+In cases of withdrawal after 50% of the course, the charges made by the School shall be 100% of the contract price of the course. - D. Students receiving financial assistance under the Federal Title IV programs (PELL, Direct Student Loans) are subject to federal regulations that determine the amount of Title IV funds they are eligible to retain subsequent to withdrawal.
 Only Federal Financial Aid Recipients withdrawing within the first 60% of the term are subject to these regulations.

 The Return of Title IV Aid regulations require that the Institution calculate the amount of Federal Aid that the student has earned up to the time of withdrawal.
 Students earn aid in proportion to the amount of the term that they complete.
 For example, if a student completes 14.5% of the term (calculated by dividing the number of days up to the last date of attendance by the number of days in the term), then the student earns 14.5% of his/her Federal Title IV aid that could have been disbursed.
 After calculating the amount of aid earned, the Institution must then determine if any unearned aid must be returned to the Federal Government, or if the student is eligible for any additional Federal aid.
 Any Title IV funds to be returned will be refunded within 45 calendar days of the date of termination, which shall not exceed 14 calendar days from the last day of attendance.